-There is a slight decrease in the MCR which is primarily driven by the decrease in technical provisions (net of reinsurance).
+There is a slight increase in the MCR which is primarily driven by an increase in the Capital at Risk which is mainly coming through on business not previously modelled in MetLife Europe.
+This was offset by decrease in technical provisions (net of reinsurance).
 The movement in technical provisions is discussed in section D.2.2.
-The calculated MCR was between the regulatory cap and floor in both 2016 and 2017 and therefore was unadjusted.
+The calculated MCR was between the regulatory cap and floor in both 2017 and 2018 and therefore was unadjusted.